 Introduction to Virtual Events

-There’s no denying the value of face-to-face interaction.
-In-person events have been used for years to create meaningful connections and bring people together.
+There’s no denying the value of face-to-face interaction, and in-person events have been used for years to create meaningful connections and bring people together.
 However, with lockdowns, social distancing and the lack of confidence amongst attendees of in-person events, virtual events have soared in popularity throughout the coronavirus pandemic, and are set to be part of every event planner’s event strategy going forward.
-In fact, Conference News reported in October last year that 94% of UK businesses are planning to run an online event within the next 12 months, and it has also been reported that by the end of 2021, video, including web conferencing, will account for 80% of all global internet traffic.

 In this piece, we’ll explore the key types of virtual events and the ins and outs of organising a successful virtual event.
 There are a lot of factors to consider before organising a virtual event that vary from in-person, but with this ultimate guide, you'll be up and running in no time.